jimmy-go/degops/README.md

-# degops
-Scripts for CI on github using Go.
+## Scripts for CI on github using Go.
 Mostly used for my all repos.